Sexual Assault Awareness Month Events

 Note: All events are FREE and open to the public unless otherwise noted.

-The Women's Studies Program (drop off in DOAK Hall RM 125).
+The Women's & Gender Studies (drop off in DOAK Hall RM 125).
 Collection of items help benefit those that reside at Women's Protective Services. * Gently used items such as coats, gloves, and hats are welcome.

 - Blankets, Comforters, Sheets, Pillows